 OVER 20,000 STEPS TO GREATNESS:

-Conquer the Wall Marathon race course has 20,518 countable steps throughout varied terrain along the length of the race.
-Runners will traverse the Gubeikou and Jinshanling sections of the Great Wall allowing runners the opportunity to see both older unrestored and newly restored sections of the Great Wall.
-The course meanders through secluded and rarely visited sections of the Great Wall featuring prestigious pathways on the most picturesque parts of the Great Wall giving marathon runners breath-taking panoramic views and memories that will last a lifetime.
+Conquer the Wall Marathon race course has 20,518 countable steps throughout varied terrain along the length of the Great Wall Marathon race.
+Runners will traverse the Gubeikou and Jinshanling sections of the Great Wall of China Marathons, allowing runners the opportunity to see both older unrestored and newly restored sections of the Great Wall.
+The course meanders through secluded and rarely visited sections of the Great Wall featuring prestigious pathways on the most picturesque parts of the Great Wall giving the Great Wall of China Marathon runners breath-taking panoramic views and memories that will last a lifetime.

 HOW TOUGH WILL IT BE?